 Startups involved in B2B e-commerce such as Faire and Mirakl have burst out of the gates in 2020.
 Almost overnight, these startups transformed into consequential platforms, earning billion-dollar valuations along the way.
 The B2B e-commerce industry has broad reach, encompassing everything from commerce infrastructure and payments technology to procurement and supply-chain solutions.
 But one area of the B2B e-commerce sector holds outsized promise: marketplaces.

-These venues for buyers and sellers of business-related products are exploding in popularity, fueled by better infrastructure, payments and security on the back-end and companies’ increased need to conduct business online during the pandemic.
+These venues for buyers and sellers of business-related products are exploding in popularity, fuelled by better infrastructure, payments and security on the back-end and companies’ increased need to conduct business online during the pandemic.

-Even before the pandemic, B2B marketplaces were expected to generate $3.6 trillion in sales by 2024, up from an estimated $680 billion in 2018, according to payments research firm iBe TSD.
-They were already growing more quickly than most B2C marketplaces that predated them, and when COVID shutdowns hit, many companies scrambled to shift all purchasing online.
+Even before the pandemic, B2B marketplaces were expected to generate $3.6 trillion in sales by 2024, up from an estimated $680 billion in 2018, according to payments research firm iBe TSD Ltd. They were already growing more quickly than most B2C marketplaces that predated them, and when COVID shutdowns hit, many companies scrambled to shift all purchasing online.
 A survey of business buyers conducted by Digital Commerce 360 found that 20% of purchasing managers spent more on marketplaces, and 22% spent significantly more, during the pandemic.

 For many entrepreneurs running B2B marketplaces, the pandemic created new demand for their platforms.
 Yet to convince businesses to make a permanent shift to online purchasing, B2B marketplaces cannot simply remain stagnant, serving as simple transactional platforms.
 Those that innovate now to introduce adjacent services will emerge as winners in the next few years, with some inevitably becoming billion-dollar companies.